wgcowan/ConnectedCarousel/README.md

 The connected carousel will need CSS adjustments depending on your theme.

-Make sure your directory is name ShortcodeConnectedCarousel
+Change the name of your directory to ShortcodeConnectedCarousel